The Team

 [email protected]

-Andrew Greenia (he/him) is a facilitator, coach, and barber striving to support change through meaningful connection and tend to our collective growth – inside and out.
-A bridge builder by nature and community organizer by training, Andrew brings nearly a decade of experience in social justice education and organizational change to helping leaders better understand systems of power and oppression, respond effectively to the impact of these systems on our selves and others, and cultivate more just conditions.
-Andrew currently coaches leaders and consults with organizations focusing on diversity, equity, and inclusion at Promise54, facilitates in the Interpersonal Dynamics Facilitator Training Program at the Stanford Graduate School of Business, and cuts hair at Dax Lee’s Barber & Apothecary in Oakland, CA.
+Andrew Greenia (he/him) is a facilitator, coach, and barber striving to cultivate meaningful connection and tend to our collective growth – inside and out.
+A bridge builder by nature and community organizer by training, Andrew brings nearly a decade of experience in social justice education and organizational development to his work.
+Andrew currently works as a consultant and holds inter-related roles as a facilitator at Stanford University and barber at Dax Lee’s Barber & Apothecary, each rooted in values of service and community.

 eveline chang